Item has been added

 You don’t need to be a DIY expert to build a raised garden bed.
 There are plenty of easy-to-follow guides online.
 The key is to make sure the bed is deep enough for your plants’ roots to grow—around 30-45 cm is ideal for most vegetables.

-Fill your raised garden bed with a mix of good-quality topsoil, compost, and organic matter.
+Fill your raised garden bed with a good-quality premium potting mix.
 This will provide your plants with the nutrients they need to grow strong and healthy.
-Avoid using garden soil from your yard, as it may not have the right texture or fertility for a raised bed.
+Avoid using garden soil from your yard, as it compacts and drains poorly in a raised bed.
+Top the mix up with compost each season.

 Planting and Maintenance Tips